 It’s a good idea to have financial goals, whether big or small, long-term or short-term.
 We don’t all need to be gurus when it comes to managing money, but we should all at the very least have some basic skills.
 At the end of the day, we want the money we work so hard for to work for us, and not the other way round.

-Everyone tells us to have savings goals and they’re not wrong.
-Yet, the reality is that all of us have a certain lifestyle that we’ve become accustomed to and aren’t willing to give it up yet.
+The journey to reaching our financial goals begins with budgeting, and sticking to it.
+Yet, the reality is that many of us are daunted by the idea of creating one, or have certain lifestyles that we’ve become accustomed to and aren’t willing to give it up yet.

-Now once you’ve put those two together you can quickly see where your money is going.
 Are you spending too much on shopping?
 Are you overindulging on holidays you can’t quite afford?
-Are you spending a little too much on indie cafes and hotpot dinners?
-Once you’ve identified where most of your spending is going, find little ways of tweaking it.
+Are you spending a little too much on hipster cafes and hotpot dinners?

 Based on these little adjustments, you can then start to set a realistic savings goal that you can actually reach.

-If you haven’t been saving anything at all, don’t worry, it’s never too late to start.
-You can aim to simply start spending less than what you earn.
-Even if it’s just $100 of savings a month, it’s a good start.
-If you’ve already been saving a little then challenge yourself to save 10% more.
+If you haven’t been saving anything at all, don’t worry.
+It’s never too late to start, and even a seemingly small sum of saving $100 a month is a good start.
+If you’ve already been saving a little, then challenge yourself to up the ante to save 10% more.